csgillespie/efficientR/main.md

 1. Try modifying the look and appearance of your RStudio setup.

-2. What is the keyboard shortcut to show the other shortcut?
+2. What is the keyboard shortcut to show the other shortcuts?
 (Hint: it begins with `Alt+Shift` on Linux and Windows.)

 3. Try as many of the shortcuts revealed by the previous step as you like.
 Write down the ones that you think will save you time, perhaps on a post-it note to go on your computer.